 Understanding your disability and treating it as strength, could be the key to opening doors to lots of opportunities, and the path to your success.
 To be able to live the life you want, you must stop using your disabilities an excuse to avoid doing things you want to do.
 You must value yourself and look at your disability as something that makes you unique, something that makes you a hard worker, something that pushes you to do twice as much as everyone else.

-It is imperative to practice self-value by realizing your disabilities do not define who you are or what your life has to be like.
+According to an expert at BetterHelp, it is imperative to practice self-value by realizing your disabilities do not define who you are or what your life has to be like.
 Develop high self-esteem, avoid blaming yourself, and know you are not responsible for your disabilities, and having them does not mean it ultimately hinders you from a good life.
 You must understand that the only thing standing in the way of your happiness is yourself; that your success does not rely on the disability itself.
 Seeing it as strength is merely a plus.

 So how exactly do we acknowledge disability as strength?
 How do we use that to our advantage?